project-sunbird/sunbird.org-docs/features-documentation/collection_creation.md

     <td><img src="features-documentation/images/collection/collection_drag_content.png"></td>
   </tr>
   <tr>
     <td>1.
 Click the upward arrow to collapse the table of contents.
-Click the same arrow to expand collapsed table of contents <br><b>Note</b>: You can edit or update the title of content in the collection from the navigation hierarchy
+Click the same arrow to expand or collapse the table of contents <br><b>Note</b>: You can edit or update the title of content in the collection from the navigation hierarchy
      </td>
     <td><img src="features-documentation/images/collection/collection_toc.png"></td>
   </tr>